 Neighborhood Traffic Operations: Traffic Circle Program

-Traffic circles are effective at reducing traffic speeds at intersections, as well as the number and severity of collisions.
-Especially when installed in a series, traffic circles also provide an overall traffic calming effect along the entire s treet corridor.
+Traffic circles are effective at reducing collisions and the severity at intersections, as well as speeds.
+Especially when installed in a series, traffic circles also provide an overall traffic calming effect along the entire street corridor.
 Over the last 30 years, the City of Seattle has installed over 1,000 traffic circles on city streets.

 The traffic circle is made up of a 2’ wide concrete ring and reflectors are installed on the ring.
 The concrete ring is less than four inches high next to the road so fire trucks or other large vehicles can drive over a portion of the traffic circle without harming the landscaping.
 There are also reflective object marker signs in the center of the traffic circle so that the traffic circle is more visible at night.
 For more information on traffic circle design, see Traffic Circle Typical Design.